mai13drd/peass-ci-jenkins-examples/README.md

 * You will see the configured pipeline-job "demo-pipeline", notice its pipeline script configuration.

 * If you start the build, jenkins will autonomous start a docker-container-image (node:14-alpine) and use it to build the demo-pipeline inside.
 This time, you have no performance measurements.
 There is just a shell-command executed which outputs the node-version of the node:14-alpine docker-container.

+* Since preparePipelineBuild.sh starts the jenkins-container as user root, you have to run cleanWorkspaces.sh as sudo now.
+So you will have the appropriate rights to delete folders and files in jenkins_master_home.